Calculating Your IVF Due Date

 What day is the best day to transfer your embryo?

 The date for embryo transfer is dependent on where in her cycle a woman is.
 Suppose she has been undertaking estrogen and progesterone therapy to build the uterine lining.
-In that case, the transfer will typically occur anywhere from day three to five of the commencement of progesterone supplementation.
+In that case, the transfer will typically occur five days after the commencement of progesterone supplementation.

 On the day when the transfer is to occur, the frozen embryo is thawed.
 The thawing process generally does not affect whether or not an embryo will implant.